 Rehab

-Inpatient rehab involves living in a facility full time while for around 30 days.
+Inpatient rehab at residential treatment facilities involves living in a facility full time for around 30 days.
 This gets you out of your environment completely and allows you to focus 100% of your energy on the healing process.

 Aftercare

-Once rehab is finished, you’ll be ready to get started with aftercare.
+Once rehab is finished, you’ll be ready to get started with aftercare for Adderall addiction.
 This typically involves continuing to work with your therapist once or twice a week and participating in group meetings.

 However, some people find it beneficial to move into a sober living home for a while as they adjust their recovery to the real world.
 This is something that you can discuss with your doctor after completing rehab.

-The bottom line is that you need to continue receiving some form of care to give yourself the best chance of achieving your long-term recovery goals.
+The bottom line is that you need to continue receiving some form of care to give yourself the best chance of achieving your long-term recovery goals from Adderall addiction.

 Adderall Addiction Treatment FAQs